 Alton is a somewhat small city located in the state of Texas.
 With a population of 15,760 people and three constituent neighborhoods, Alton is the 193rd largest community in Texas.

-Unlike some cities, Alton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alton are a mix of both white- and blue-collar jobs.
-Overall, Alton is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Alton who work in sales jobs (15.85%), office and administrative support (13.11%), and food service (9.24%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Alton is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Alton who work in sales jobs (13.63%), office and administrative support (10.84%), and maintenance occupations (9.51%).

 Alton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Alton has a very low overall level of education: only 6.29% of people over 25 hold a 4-year college degree or higher.
+The citizens of Alton have a very low rate of college education: just 7.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

+Alton is an extremely ethnically-diverse city.
 The people who call Alton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Alton, accounting for 97.25% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Alton, accounting for 98.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Alton residents report their race to be White, followed by Native American.
-Important ancestries of people in Alton include Irish, English, German, and Italian.
+Important ancestries of people in Alton include English, German, Irish, and Italian.

 The most common language spoken in Alton is Spanish.
 Other important languages spoken here include English and Italian.